 WHERE AND WHEN TO BUY HELLEBORES

 Breeding hellebores is very time-consuming and to end up with a decent variety takes significant skill.
 There are many low quality plants sold in the UK and they rarely turn out to be anything other than a disappointment.
-For that reason, stick to online names you know such as Crocus, Thompson & Morgan, RHS etc. Remember also, when comparing prices to take into account how large the plant is.
+For that reason, stick to online names you know such as Crocus.
+Remember also, when comparing prices to take into account how large the plant is.

 Seed grown hellebores can vary in colour.
 As a general rule, the cheaper the plant the more likely it is to be different from the parent.
 See our varieties page for hellebore series which are better than most.
 To get exactly the colour you want from a seed-grown hellebore you need to see it in flower.
 For this reason many nurseries only sell their plants when they are in flower – typically January to March.

 If you select from one of the more reliable series where the colour will be very, very similar to the parent, it's quite possible to buy hellebores in pots all the year through.
 Just ensure that for the first season they are watered in dry conditions.